 - You can appear for four papers in a single setting.

 - The exam paper which falls within the same module can be taken in any order.

-- The passing marks for each paper is 50%.
+- The passing mark for each paper is 50%.

-- In order to get the membership of ACCA as well as the accreditation, you must complete the professional ethics module; get three years of industry experience as well as clear all the 13 papers with a minimum of 50% marks.
+- To get the membership of ACCA as well as the accreditation, you must complete the professional ethics module; get three years of industry experience as well as clear all 13 papers with a minimum of 50% marks.

-After successful acing ACCA exams, you can then move towards attaining this prestigious qualification.
+After successfully acing the ACCA exams, you can then move towards attaining this prestigious qualification.
 Moreover, Certified Chartered Accountants by ACCA can explore a wide range of career options in Finance and Accountancy, some of which are:

 It depends upon your educational background, ACCA ranges between 2 – 4 years.